case-contract-testing/contract-case/README.md

    version bumps- that is, 0.2.0 and 0.3.0 are not entirely compatible.
 2. Patch versions will always be backwards compatible.

-Breaking changes will always be detailed in the [changelog](./CHANGELOG.md)
+Breaking changes will always be detailed in the [changelog](./CHANGELOG.md).

+Incomplete [documentation is here](https://github.com/TimothyJones/case/blob/main/docs/users/what-is-contract-testing.md).
+By way of apology for the unstable API, at least one new page of documentation will be added every time a breaking change is released during the beta period.

 ## Caveats and limitations